Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 1. Event handler
 <img src="assets/event handler.PNG" alt="lambda" style="height:100%; width:100%">

+2. Context object
 <img src="assets/context object.PNG" alt="lambda" style="height:100%; width:100%">

 #####   Design best practices
-+   Separate bussiness logic
++   Separate business logic
-Separate your core bussiness logic from the handler event.
+Separate your core business logic from the handler event.
 This makes your code more portable, and you can target unit tests on your code without worrying about the configuration of the function.

 +   Modular functions